paladin-t/b95/README.md

 ### 1. How it works

 Lua's dynamic typing and scripting nature is quite similar to Wren.
-The typing system, execution flow and memory management parts can be straightforward migrated.
-The main difference is that Wren uses a classy object model, Lua uses prototyping.
-But it's still translatable with a little bit wrought work.
+So the typing system, execution flow and memory management parts can be straightforward migrated.
+The main difference is that Wren uses a classy object model, but Lua uses prototyping.
+Anyway, it's still translatable with a little bit wrought work.

 #### 1.1 Syntax translation